Published 15/04/2025, Edited 29/04/2025

 The subsequent evolution of the moral course of history across the world and in Australia in the pursuit of civil liberties and freedoms, workers rights, women's rights, the White Australia Policy, Stolen Generations and the subsequent pursuit of Aboriginal rights and redress for intergenerational harm acknowledged in a bipartisan way by many Prime Ministers as well as developments relating to the assault weapons ban, the republic referendum, equal marriage rights plebiscite and the Voice to Parliament referendum

-Local economic history such as the history of Indigenous innovation, establishment of penal colonies, the effects of the industrial age, the Victorian gold rush and the excesses that come with being a lucky country as memorialised by the Mt Buffalo Chalet and the placement of Canberra, its relationship to the Californian gold rush and, after the dissolution of the USSR, the neoliberal sell-off of Australian manufacturing, industry and tax revenues
+Local economic history such as the history of Indigenous innovation, interaction, conflict and cooperation, establishment of penal colonies, the causes and effects of the Industrial Revolution, the Victorian gold rush and the excesses that come with being a lucky country as memorialised by the Mt Buffalo Chalet and the placement of Canberra, its relationship to the Californian gold rush and, after the end of the Cold War, the neoliberal sell-off of Australian manufacturing, industry and tax revenues

-Relationship of the above to key historical documents and periods such as the Magna Carta, Dark Ages in Europe and the Islamic Golden Age, the Dum Diversas, the Industrial Revolution and its causes, the French Revolution, the American Revolution, the American Bill of Rights, the Australian Constitution, the Russian Revolution, The Chinese Revolution, WWI, WWII, the Cold War, the dissolution of the USSR and the post Cold War period and our current election, in which Australia sadly and remarkably finds itself in a similar position to which Ukraine was in 2014.
+Relationship of the above to key historical documents and periods such as the Magna Carta, Dark Ages in Europe and the Islamic Golden Age, the Dum Diversas, the Industrial Revolution and its causes and effects, the French Revolution, the American Revolution, the American Bill of Rights, the Australian Constitution, the Russian Revolution, the Chinese Revolution, WWI, WWII, the Cold War, the dissolution of the USSR and the post Cold War period and our current election, in which Australia sadly and remarkably finds itself in a similar position to which Ukraine was in 2014.

 Historiographical interpretations of each of the above, with particular attention to Socialist, Liberalist, Libertarian, Conservative, Capitalist, Regionalist as well as Indigenous and Torres Strait Islander perspectives - that about captures most of the political spectrum in Australia, also worth throwing in Humanism, Transhumanism, Veganism and Environmentalism